Organ and Tissue Donation Program

 Addressing the needs of our patients

-- ensure that all families are offered the option of organ and tissue donation
+- ensure all families are offered the option of organ and tissue donation;

-- provide safe organs and tissues for transplant
+- provide safe organs and tissue for transplant;

-- promote organ and tissue donation to health care professionals and the general public
+- promote organ and tissue donation to the public and to health care professionals across the province.

 Nova Scotia has historically had donation rates amongst the top in the country, however, with various jurisdictions across Canada adopting evidence based system improvements, we have seen other provinces surpass Nova Scotia in donation performance.
 Nationally this is excellent to witness, and in collaboration with our health care partners, we will be working to ensure Nova Scotia remains a national leader in regards to organ and tissue donation.